Artickatz/Coding_Using_C/README.md

-# Coding_Using_C
+# Collection of Coding tasks for Class using C

-Collection of code for assignments writen in C
+This is a place to store the code for all my assignemnts writen in C